VachaLab/gorder-manual/src/timerange.md

-# Analyzing part of the trajectory
+# Analyzing a part of the trajectory

 By default, `gorder` analyzes the entire provided trajectory, meaning it processes all frames from the start to the end of the trajectory.